-Energy drinks like Red Bull, Full Throttle and Spark taste good (according to many people, at least) and seem to be "energy in a can."
+Energy drinks like Red Bull, Monster and Rockstar taste good (according to many people, at least) and seem to be “energy in a can.”
 Plus they often have herbal additions that make us think they are healthy.

 But are these energy drinks actually good for you?